 Dental Implants

 Dental Implants are one of the most exciting treatments in modern dentistry.
 Although the first implant was placed 40 years ago, the new developments in the field are making implants a more often utilized restorative option for tooth loss and denture retention.
-Dental implants can help replace missing teeth that can effect your appearance, oral function or self confidence.
+Dental implants can help replace missing teeth that can affect your appearance, oral function, or self-confidence.
+Drs.
+Bruce, Ririe, and Pothier have years of experience placing dental implants in Boise, Idaho.

 What is a dental implant?

-Dental implants are essentially titanium anchors that are surgically placed into the bone.
-The bone actually grows around the surface of the implant and has tremendous stability.
-This process is called osseointegration and usually takes between 3-6 months.
-An abutment, or attachment to the implant that sticks up out of the gum, and crown is then placed on the implant to look and feel like a natural tooth.
+Dental implants are essentially titanium or zirconia (ceramic) root replacements that are inserted into the bone where a tooth originally was.
+Dental implants are so biocompatible that the bone grows around the implant, locking the implant in the bone.
+This process is called osseointegration.
+An abutment, or attachment to the implant that sticks up out of the gum, and crown are then placed on the implant to look and feel like a natural tooth.
 Alternatively, an abutment may also be placed which can attach to and retain a denture.

 Success Rates